Be sure to check out our entire series on taking care of your leather:

 - Is the leather full-grain but seems to have a coating on it?
 If it doesn’t change color when you lightly scratch it with your finger, it’s likely semi-aniline

-- If your leather has become softer the more you use it, if your leather item you're wanting to use is a pair of boots or leather clothes, and if the "look" of the leather is fairly consistent, you probably have corrected grain leather
+- If your leather has become softer over time, or if your leather is a pair of boots or leather clothes, and if the “look” of the leather is fairly consistent, you probably have corrected grain leather

-- If your leather could be described as having a "man made" look, is on a handbag or belt, is is probably coated leather, which is a very economical way to manufacture leather goods.
-It can still be called "genuine leather" as long as the chemicals do not exceed 1/3 of the product
+- If your leather could be described as having a “man-made” look, is on a handbag or belt, is probably coated leather, which is a very economical way to manufacture leather goods.
+It can still be called “genuine leather” as long as the chemicals do not exceed 1/3 of the product

 - If you have a very soft or suede finish that is very consistent in color, it is probably a split leather, which is made from the lower layer of the hide